-Let us start by quickly making a point here: we're talking about the best time of the day for deer movement, not the best time of the year.
-Obviously, with the onset of autumn, whitetail deer change their summer habits and begin the cycle of breeding that we all know as the rut.
+While different times of year can mean active deer movement at different hours, with the onset of autumn, whitetail deer begin the cycle of breeding that we all know as the deer rut.
 In the northern states, whitetails breed exuberantly in October and November, even into the early winter.
-Moon phases come into play, particularly a full moon, a waxing moon, and a waning moon (first quarter and last quarter).
-Still, since we can only hunt during the daylight hours, we've got to ask ourselves: when do deer commonly move in a typical setting?
-And, when we say normal, it's all relative.
-Still, we mean mainly during bow season (September and October) and the early and late parts of firearms season (November into January).
+Moon phases come into play, particularly a full moon, a waxing moon, and a waning moon (first quarter and last quarter, respectively).

-Solunar tables have a well-deserved place as a tool for sportsmen and women, whether we are in the woods or on the water.
-Feeding times may vary based on food availability.
+Solunar calendar tables have a well-deserved place as a tool for sportsmen and women, whether we're in the woods or on the water.
+Deer feeding times may vary based on food availability.
 They vary even during the peak of the rut, as bucks begin to pursue the does.
 This time of year, does have to try and grab a mouthful of food, all while being chased down relentlessly.

 1. First Light

-The early plan in any hunting season is to be in our stand well before daylight to ambush deer moving out of feeding areas and into bedding areas.
+The early plan in any hunting season is to be in our stand well before daylight to ambush deer moving out of feeding areas and into bedding areas, especially on public land.
 As the season moves into full swing, deer that haven't been pushed too much tend to use familiar routes.
 But that's if they haven't encountered any hunting pressure yet, even if it's just a smell, movement, or sound they don't like.

 It's said that even mature bucks will move readily at midday, and many good deer hunters would agree.
 But bucks act as individuals, and everyone is different.
-Since deer are crepuscular (most active during dawn and dusk), you may think that noon, or thereabouts, might not be the right time for finding one on its feet.
+Because deer are crepuscular (i.e., most active during dawn and dusk), you may think that noon or thereabouts might not be the right time for finding one on its feet.
 According to many, you would be wrong.

 Breeding season is the great equalizer.
 Studies have shown that a buck's home range size is highly variable and is not firmly correlated to age.
 So daily movements are based on traits found in all age classes of male deer.

 This means that even older deer will chase during the rut, find a bedding area to rest, and then rise to move again after a short time.
 As deer season moves forward, look to your calendar for the next new moon.
-Deer cannot use the cover of darkness to find food or move around.
-This creates a need for even rutting deer to stop and rest during the night, meaning they will be more willing to move during the sunlight to chase does.
+Deer cannot use the cover of darkness as well to find food or move around.
+This creates a need for even rutting deer to stop and rest during the night, meaning they'll be more likely to move during the sunlight to chase does.

 4. Late Afternoon

-Since deer are active during the twilight hours, around dusk and dawn, it is no surprise that we see them move at the end of the day.
-By planning to hunt for the entire day--packing plenty of food and drink--we can still be there at the end of the day when many hunters have given up.
+Because deer are active during the twilight hours around dusk and dawn, it's no surprise that we see them move at the end of the day.
+By planning to hunt for the entire day—packing plenty of food and drink—we can still be there at the end of the day when many hunters have given up.

-Deer hunting videos often show the hunter shooting a buck right at the last minute of light.
-Either it's "movie magic," or hunting the last light s legitimately a good way for many hunters to fill their tags.
+Whitetail hunting videos often show the hunter shooting a buck right at the last minute of light.
+Either it's "movie magic," or hunting the last light is legitimately a good way for many hunters to fill their tags.

 Stand Locations and Timing

-Whether on private land or public, hunting with a bow, or during the muzzleloader season, timing is everything.
-We, deer hunters, love to sweat the details (probably because we know it's our best chance).
+Whether on private land or public, hunting with a bow or during the muzzleloader season, timing is everything.
+We deer hunters love to sweat the details.
 Understanding when and where the deer will be and getting ahead of them is where the real hunt begins.
 It's integral to putting meat in the freezer and antlers on the wall.

 Enjoy the outdoors?